fieldtrip/website/faq/experiment/serialport.md

     - /faq/serialport/
 ---

-# What kind of cable do I need for a serial port connection between two computers?

 For the type of connection we are talking about here, you need a so called 'null modem cable'.
 [A null modem cable is an RS-232 serial cable where the transmit and receive lines are cross-linked.](https://en.wikipedia.org/wiki/Null_modem)

 ## How can I test the serial port connection between two computers?